MWL88/architecture-center/docs/best-practices/data-partitioning-strategies.md

 * Avoid having a mixture of highly active and relatively inactive shards.
 Try to spread the load evenly across shards.
 This might require hashing the sharding keys.
 If you are geo-locating shards, make sure that the hashed keys map to shardlets held in shards stored close to the users that access that data.

-## Partitioning Azure Storage

-Azure storage provides four abstractions for managing data:

-* Blob Storage stores unstructured object data.
-A blob can be any type of text or binary data, such as a document, media file, or application installer.
-Blob storage is also referred to as Object storage.
-* Table Storage stores structured datasets.
-Table storage is a NoSQL key-attribute data store, which allows for rapid development and fast access to large quantities of data.
-* Queue Storage provides reliable messaging for workflow processing and for communication between components of cloud services.
-* File Storage offers shared storage for legacy applications using the standard SMB protocol.
-Azure virtual machines and cloud services can share file data across application components via mounted shares, and on-premises applications can access file data in a share via the File service REST API.

-Table storage and blob storage are essentially key-value stores that are optimized to hold structured and unstructured data respectively.
-Storage queues provide a mechanism for building loosely coupled, scalable applications.
-Table storage, file storage, blob storage, and storage queues are created within the context of an Azure storage account.
-Storage accounts support three forms of redundancy:

-* **Locally redundant storage**, which maintains three copies of data within a single datacenter.
-This form of redundancy protects against hardware failure but not against a disaster that encompasses the entire datacenter.
-* **Zone-redundant storage**, which maintains three copies of data spread across different datacenters within the same region (or across two geographically close regions).
-This form of redundancy can protect against disasters that occur within a single datacenter, but cannot protect against large-scale network disconnects that affect an entire region.
-Note that zone-redundant storage is currently only available for block blobs.
-* **Geo-redundant storage**, which maintains six copies of data: three copies in one region (your local region), and another three copies in a remote region.
-This form of redundancy provides the highest level of disaster protection.

-Microsoft has published scalability targets for Azure Storage.
-For more information, see [Azure Storage scalability and performance targets].
-Currently, the total storage account capacity cannot exceed 500 TB.
-(This includes the size of data that's held in table storage, file storage and blob storage, as well as outstanding messages that are held in storage queue).

-The maximum request rate for a storage account (assuming a 1-KB entity, blob, or message size) is 20,000 requests per second.
-A storage account has a maximum of 1000 IOPS (8 KB in size) per file share.
-If your system is likely to exceed these limits, consider partitioning the load across multiple storage accounts.
-A single Azure subscription can create up to 200 storage accounts.
-However, note that these limits might change over time.

-## Partitioning Azure table storage
+### Partitioning Azure table storage

 Azure table storage is a key-value store that's designed around partitioning.
 All entities are stored in a partition, and partitions are managed internally by Azure table storage.
-Each entity that's stored in a table must provide a two-part key that includes:
+Each entity stored in a table must provide a two-part key that includes:

 * **The partition key**.
-This is a string value that determines in which partition Azure table storage will place the entity.
-All entities with the same partition key will be stored in the same partition.
+This is a string value that determines the partition where Azure table storage will place the entity.
+All entities with the same partition key are stored in the same partition.
 * **The row key**.
-This is another string value that identifies the entity within the partition.
+This is a string value that identifies the entity within the partition.
 All entities within a partition are sorted lexically, in ascending order, by this key.
 The partition key/row key combination must be unique for each entity and cannot exceed 1 KB in length.

-The remainder of the data for an entity consists of application-defined fields.
-No particular schemas are enforced, and each row can contain a different set of application-defined fields.
-The only limitation is that the maximum size of an entity (including the partition and row keys) is currently 1 MB.
-The maximum size of a table is 200 TB, although these figures might change in the future.
-(See [Azure Storage scalability and performance targets] for the most recent information about these limits.)
+If an entity is added to a table with a previously unused partition key, Azure table storage creates a new partition for this entity.
+Other entities with the same partition key will be stored in the same partition.

+This mechanism effectively implements an automatic scale-out strategy.
+Each partition is stored on the same server in an Azure datacenter to help ensure that queries that retrieve data from a single partition run quickly.

-If you are attempting to store entities that exceed this capacity, then consider splitting them into multiple tables.
+Microsoft has published [scalability targets] for Azure Storage.
+If your system is likely to exceed these limits, consider splitting entities into multiple tables.
 Use vertical partitioning to divide the fields into the groups that are most likely to be accessed together.

-Figure 7 shows the logical structure of an example storage account (Contoso Data) for a fictitious e-commerce application.
+The following diagram shows the logical structure of an example storage account.
 The storage account contains three tables: Customer Info, Product Info, and Order Info.

+![The tables and partitions in an example storage account](./images/data-partitioning/TableStorage.png)

 Each table has multiple partitions.

-In the Customer Info table, the data is partitioned according to the city in which the customer is located, and the row key contains the customer ID.
-In the Product Info table, the products are partitioned by product category, and the row key contains the product number.
-In the Order Info table, the orders are partitioned by the date on which they were placed, and the row key specifies the time the order was received.
+- In the Customer Info table, the data is partitioned according to the city where the customer is located.
+The row key contains the customer ID.
+- In the Product Info table, products are partitioned by product category, and the row key contains the product number.
+- In the Order Info table, the orders are partitioned by order date, and the row key specifies the time the order was received.
 Note that all data is ordered by the row key in each partition.

-![The tables and partitions in an example storage account](./images/data-partitioning/TableStorage.png)

-*Figure 7.
-The tables and partitions in an example storage account*

-> [!NOTE]
-> Azure table storage also adds a timestamp field to each entity.
-The timestamp field is maintained by table storage and is updated each time the entity is modified and written back to a partition.
-The table storage service uses this field to implement optimistic concurrency.
-(Each time an application writes an entity back to table storage, the table storage service compares the value of the timestamp in the entity that's being written with the value that's held in table storage.
-If the values are different, it means that another application must have modified the entity since it was last retrieved, and the write operation fails.
-Don't modify this field in your own code, and don't specify a value for this field when you create a new entity.
->
->

-Azure table storage uses the partition key to determine how to store the data.
-If an entity is added to a table with a previously unused partition key, Azure table storage creates a new partition for this entity.
-Other entities with the same partition key will be stored in the same partition.

-This mechanism effectively implements an automatic scale-out strategy.
-Each partition is stored on a single server in an Azure datacenter to help ensure that queries that retrieve data from a single partition run quickly.
-However, different partitions can be distributed across multiple servers.
-Additionally, a single server can host multiple partitions if these partitions are limited in size.

 Consider the following points when you design your entities for Azure table storage:

-* The selection of partition key and row key values should be driven by the way in which the data is accessed.
+* Select a partition key and row key by how the data is accessed.
 Choose a partition key/row key combination that supports the majority of your queries.
 The most efficient queries retrieve data by specifying the partition key and the row key.
 Queries that specify a partition key and a range of row keys can be completed by scanning a single partition.
 This is relatively fast because the data is held in row key order.
-If queries don't specify which partition to scan, the partition key might require Azure table storage to scan every partition for your data.
+If queries don't specify which partition to scan, every partition must be scanned.

-  > [!TIP]
-  > If an entity has one natural key, then use it as the partition key and specify an empty string as the row key.
-If an entity has a composite key comprising two properties, select the slowest changing property as the partition key and the other as the row key.
+- If an entity has one natural key, then use it as the partition key and specify an empty string as the row key.
+If an entity has a composite key consisting of two properties, select the slowest changing property as the partition key and the other as the row key.
 If an entity has more than two key properties, use a concatenation of properties to provide the partition and row keys.

-  >
-  >
-* If you regularly perform queries that look up data by using fields other than the partition and row keys, consider implementing the [index table pattern].
+* If you regularly perform queries that look up data by using fields other than the partition and row keys, consider implementing the [index table pattern], or consider using a different data store that supports indexing, such as Cosmos DB.

 * If you generate partition keys by using a monotonic increasing or decreasing sequence (such as "0001", "0002", "0003", and so on) and each partition only contains a limited amount of data, then Azure table storage can physically group these partitions together on the same server.
 This mechanism assumes that the application is most likely to perform queries across a contiguous range of partitions (range queries) and is optimized for this case.
 However, this approach can lead to hotspots focused on a single server because all insertions of new entities are likely to be concentrated at one end or the other of the contiguous ranges.
 It can also reduce scalability.
 To spread the load more evenly across servers, consider hashing the partition key to make the sequence more random.
 * Azure table storage supports transactional operations for entities that belong to the same partition.
 This means that an application can perform multiple insert, update, delete, replace, or merge operations as an atomic unit (as long as the transaction doesn't include more than 100 entities and the payload of the request doesn't exceed 4 MB).
 Operations that span multiple partitions are not transactional, and might require you to implement eventual consistency as described by the [Data consistency primer].
 For more information about table storage and transactions, see [Performing entity group transactions].
 * Give careful attention to the granularity of the partition key because of the following reasons: